intel/meta-acrn/docs/getting-started.md

 PREFERRED_PROVIDER_virtual/kernel = "linux-intel-acrn-uos"
 ```

-Note how the parent `local.conf` refers to what `DEPLOY_DIR_IMAGE` will be in `uos.conf`.
+> Note how the parent `local.conf` refers to what `DEPLOY_DIR_IMAGE` will be in `uos.conf`.
 Remember to keep these in sync.

-Test that you can build multiconfigs:
+#### Build UOS image via multiconfig

+> Based on your target image.
+It can be:
+>  - core-image-base
+>  - core-image-sato
+>  - core-image-weston

 ```
-$ bitbake multiconfig:uos:core-image-base
+$ bitbake mc:uos:core-image-base
 ```

-This should build you a `core-image-base.ext4` in the UOS work directory.
-Now build your acrn image:
+This should build you a `core-image-base-intel-corei7-64.wic` can be located at `build/master-acrn-uos/deploy/images/intel-corei7-64/`.

+#### Build ACRN image

+> Based on your target image, It can be:
+>  - acrn-image-base
+>  - acrn-image-sato
+>  - acrn-image-weston
+>  - acrn-image-minimal

 ```
 $ bitbake acrn-image-base